Camila-Ribeiro/Body-Balance_Milestone-Project/static/testing/manual/testing.md

 ## Index
 (url path to '/')
 #### Logged In users, anonymous users and superusers can:
-1. Click on Index which is 'Boby Balance' logo (url path to '/').
+1. Click on Index which is 'Body Balance' logo (url path to '/').

 ##### back to [top](#table-of-contents)